 - Passwords are transmitted over TLS encrypted channels.
 Where appropriate, passwords are hashed in advance of transmission, and stored with individually salted hashes in the database.

-- Scribble maintains a data classification system for public, internal, confidential, personally identifiable information (PII) and sensitive PII data.
+- Rock Content maintains a data classification system for public, internal, confidential, personally identifiable information (PII) and sensitive PII data.

 - Collection or storage of sensitive PII, including (but not limited to) financial, social security, health, sexual orientation, or any information that if exposed to be sensitive to the individual or permit discrimination is strictly prohibited.